-After the parameters are set appropriately, open the gas valve of the cylinder and adjust the gas regulator to the desired flow rate.
+After the parameters are set appropriately, open the gas valve of the cylinder and adjust the gas regulator to the desired gas flow.

-Keep the tungsten 2-4mm away from the work piece and then press the torch trigger, the solenoid valve will operate, gas will flow and HF starts.
+Keep the torch 2-4mm away from the work piece and then press the torch trigger, gas will flow followed by the HF and the arc is ignited.

-After the arc is ignited, the HF discharge will stop and the current rises up to the preset value and welding can be carried out.
+Once the arc is ignited the HF will cease and the current rises up to the preset value and welding can be carried out.

-After releasing the torch trigger, the welding current begins to decrease automatically to the crater current value.
-Then the welding arc will stop but the gas keeps flowing for the duration of the post flow time and then welding ends.
+After releasing the torch trigger, the current begins to decrease automatically to the crater current value.
+Then, arc stops with gas still flowing for the post flow time and welding ends.